triangledirt/obj/README.md

 ## case_obj_t

 case_obj_ts are longs. [obj.h](https://github.com/triangledirt/case/blob/main/obj.h) defines some ways to manipulate them.
-At base, you'll do this:
+At base, you'll do this

     case_obj_clear(&obj);

-:to initialize.
-And:
+to initialize.
+And

     case_obj_setattr(&obj, idx, val);
     val = case_obj_getattr(obj, idx);

-:to set and get attributes.
+to set and get attributes.
 Index values go from 0 to 31.
 Bit 0 is the classification attribute.
 Say you're setting up a MUSHROOM object and you've decided to use bit 6 to represent whether the cap has spots on it.
-This says that the cap does:
+This says that the cap does

     case_obj_setattr(&obj, 6, 1);

-This says the cap doesn't:
+This says the cap doesn't

     case_obj_setattr(&obj, 6, 0);

-This sets attribute 7 to 0 in the object:
+This sets attribute 7 to 0 in the object

     case_obj_setattr(&obj, 7, 0);

 The 0-indexed attribute is the class attribute.
-You can set it in two ways:
+You can set it in two ways

     case_obj_setattr(&obj, 0, class);
     case_obj_setclass(&obj, class);

-:and get it similarly:
+and get it similarly

     class = case_obj_getattr(obj, 0);
     class = case_obj_getclass(obj);

 You don't have to set any particular bit.
 You don't have to set the class when you don't know it.
 You don't have to use all 32 bits.
 If you have an unknown, ignore it.
 Or set it with a random bit.
 Don't worry about cleaning up your data. case likes it messy.
-If you're feeling daring, instead of initializing an case_obj_t with case_obj_clear(), do this:
+If you're feeling daring, instead of initializing a case_obj_t with case_obj_clear(), do this

     case_obj_randomize(&obj);